jennyknuth/dashboard/app/components/weather/weather-instructions.md

 You will soon receive a text from n.io with the weather at your current location.

 Return to the top of this page to see the output of your services.
-You should see the current weather conditions, a 10-day forecast, and the data being published by n.io.
+You should see the current weather conditions in the web user interface, a 10-day forecast, and the data being published by n.io.

+### Troubleshooting instructions

+**Check for loose connections**
+* Check that all wires are connected
+* Verify that the wind flow sensor is seated in the breadboard

+**Check power**
+* Ensure that the USB cable is connected to the Pi and a computer
+* Ensure that the AT&T Unite Express is on for Fan Lab, SensorTag Lab, and the Wind Flow Lab
+* Ensure that the 9 volt battery is in place for the Wind Flow Lab

+**Check network**
+* Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
+If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.

+**Check configuration**
+* Review lab instructions to ensure all steps were followed correctly